-- Must establish criteria for when the system is dependable enough to release. - Correctness hard to prove conclusively. - Robustness/Safety important, but do not demonstrate functional correctness. - Reliability is the basis for arguing dependability. - Can be measured. - Can be demonstrated through testing.
+- When is the system dependable enough?

+- Correctness hard to prove.

+- Robustness/Safety important, but do not demonstrate normal dependability.

+- Reliability is the basis for arguing dependability.

+- Can be measured.

+- Can be demonstrated through testing.

+- Can reflect normal and abnormal usage.